Fl1tzi/pulsemeeter-streamdeck/README.md

 Then download all the files and go into their directory.

 Finally just execute it using `python3 __main__.py`

+**If it gives you an error that it couldn't open the device, you should add the udev rules.**
+`sudo cp 10-streamdeck.rules /etc/udev/rules.d`
+Reload the rules:
+`sudo udevadm trigger`

 # usage
 To change your settings go into the `settings.py` file and change the values.